dawapaljor/sft-report/src/pages/content/0-report.md

 This episode is redolent with ironic symbolism: having escaped from both a CCP concentration camp for Uyghurs and other Turkic Muslims and CCP-ruled East Turkestan, Tursunay found herself harassed once again by people loyal to the regime who had persecuted her, but this time on American soil.
 The CCP supporters who harassed her most likely had no idea of who she was or what she had been through.
 The feeling that they, as Uyghurs and other targeted peoples, had come to the US to escape persecution at the hands of PRC authorities and now here they were experiencing it again in the US was a sentiment shared by many of the protesters in San Francisco who were originally from China, East Turkestan, Hong Kong and Tibet.

-### On the Route from the San Francisco International Airport to the St.Regis Hotel
+### On the Route from the San Francisco International Airport to the St. Regis Hotel

-Along the route from the San Francisco International Airport to the St.Regis Hotel, where the Chinese delegation was rumored to be staying, many CCP supporters, as well as some protesters, awaited Xi’s motorcade.
+Along the route from the San Francisco International Airport to the St. Regis Hotel, where the Chinese delegation was rumored to be staying, many CCP supporters, as well as some protesters, awaited Xi’s motorcade.

 ### Harassment and Intimidation of Li Huanjun